JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 11.md

 1. `What is Node.JS?`

- Node.js is a JavaScript runtime environment, it is worth mentioning that this real-time runtime environment includes everything that is needed to run a program written in JavaScript outside of the browser.
+ Node.js is an open source, cross-platform runtime environment used to run web applications outside of the browser.

+It is used for server-side programming, and primarily deployed for non-blocking, event-driven servers, such as traditional web sites and back-end API services.

 2. `What problem does Node.JS solve?`

-Node.js solves problems of scalability and access in real time.

-Node.js improves server access concurrency through its Event Loop.
-Each user that tries to connect to our website will not generate a new thread, but will trigger a new event within the Event Loop.
+Node.js is an excellent solution for developing microservices and creating easy-to-use APIs to connect them.
+In particular, the Node.js repository features Express and Koa frameworks, which make it easy to mount several server instances for each microservice and design routing addresses for them.

 3. `What is the V8 Javascript Engine?`

-Chrome V8 is the JavaScript engine that powers Google Chrome.
-It's what takes our JavaScript code and runs it while you're browsing with Chrome.
-V8 provides the runtime environment in which JavaScript runs, the browser provides the DOM, and the other web platform APIs.
+Chrome V8 is an engine that runs JavaScript code.
+JavaScript was initially written so that it could be executed by web browsers.
+Chrome V8, or simply V8, can run JavaScript code both inside and outside of a browser.

-4. Is Node.JS really necessary in the Development ecosystem?
+4. `Is Node.JS really necessary in the Development ecosystem?`

-5. What is the difference between Node.JS and any other browser?
+5. `What is the difference between Node.JS and any other browser?`

-6. What is NVM and Why is it useful for Node.JS developers?
+6. `What is NVM and Why is it useful for Node.JS developers?`

 - [ ] 2.
 [Node.JS Module System Core Understanding](./exercises/e00/NODE-MS.md) Learning Exercise 🧠